Academy of American Studies: Enrollment process

 The Academy of American Studies participates in the NYCDOE's high school admissions process.
 Students apply through either or both of the school's programs, and admission assignments are made by the DOE.
 The screened program is based on academic achievement (a combination of State tests and course grades), and students are ranked in order of their academic achievement.
-The Education Option program is similar, except that students are placed in the top, middle, and bottom thirds of achievement city wide, and assignments are made randomly from each of those groups.
+The Education Option program is similar, except that students are placed in the top, middle, and bottom thirds of achievement citywide, and assignments are made randomly from each of those groups.